 TTFB (Time to First Byte)

-The time it takes for a user's browser to receive the first byte of data from the web server.
-Learn what causes high TTFB and how to fix it.
+What is TTFB?
+It is the time it takes for a user's browser to receive the first byte of data.
+Learn how to check TTFB, what causes high TTFB, and how to fix it.

-What is a Good TTFB?
+What is a Good TTFB (Time to First Byte)?

 | Rating | TTFB | What It Means |